-When you reach novice level dressage, you will be required to perform 10m circles in British Dressage tests.
+When you reach novice level dressage, you will be required to perform 10-meter circles.

-> Although this may sound straightforward, there’s more to executing this movement correctly than you might at first think.
+Although this may sound straightforward, there’s more to executing this movement correctly than you might at first think.

-> So, how do you ride a 10m circle that will impress the judge and get you a good mark?
+So, how do you ride a 10-meter circle that will impress the judge and get you a good mark?

-> Before you start, visualise how you would like to be seen from the ground, riding a small circle.
+Before you start, visualize how you would like to be seen from the ground, riding a small circle.

-> There should be no tilting of the head.
+There should be no tilting of the head.

 This is quite a small diameter, so it is the rider’s job to choose exactly the right tempo (speed of the rhythm), whether the horse is in walk, trot or canter, to enable the horse to manage the rhythm and bend without any disturbances or unevenness to the stride length.